front-end-intermediate/session-11/readme.md

 })
 ```

-Then create the add to dom functions.
-They very are similar.
+Then create the two add to dom functions.
+They are very are similar.

 `addWeaponToDom`: